rodpolako/Chess-PGN-Trainer/README.md

 * Pause - Useful if you are doing a large number of puzzles and need to step away.
 Click on the pause button and the board will clear and the timer will stop.
 Click Resume in order to continue.
 Your elapsed time will not include the paused time.
 * Hints - You can hold down the **spacebar** at any time during a puzzle to see the next expected move.
 Just know that if a hint is used, it will be counted as an error in your performance.
 * Restart/replay - You can repeat the current puzzleset upon completion with a single click.
 Useful if you want to try again with the same settings.
 When the current set is complete, just click on "Restart" to try the current PGN file again.
 If you want, you can choose different settings like random, flipped, etc. before restarting.
-* Feature settings via PGN Tags - You can configure a PGN to set a default combination of features by adding the relevant tag to the first puzzle in the PGN.
+* Feature settings via PGN Tags - You can configure a PGN to set a default combination of features by adding the relevant tag to the top of the PGN.
 Details below.

 Once a test group is completed, tool displays the following performance information:
 * Number of errors